statgen/topmed_variant_calling/README.md

 ```

 2. Download 107 CRAMs from the public GCS bucket.
-   The CRAM files are publicly available via FTP at
+   The CRAM files are publicly available at
    ``gs://topmed-irc-share/public``.
 However, if you want to access
    the data outside the Google Cloud, it will not be free of charge.
    To download the files, you need to set the ``[PROJECT_ID]`` that is